Distributors and suppliers are both working towards the same goal, so what’s stopping them from working together?

 - Share business activity forecasts—to closer align supplier and distributor goals, and ensure mutual success

 - Simplify rebate sign off—with an easy-to-access place to review and accept agreements

-Many distributors are adopting platforms like our own DealTrack to transform their management of trade agreements and ensure mutually profitable growth.
+Many distributors are adopting platforms like our own rebate management software to transform their management of trade agreements and ensure mutually profitable growth.

-And with the introduction of Collaborator, DealTrack’s new multi-trading partner functionality, distributors can share schemes, deals and granular data with their suppliers to boost collaboration in their trading relationship.
+And with the introduction of Collaborator, our new multi-trading partner functionality, distributors can share schemes, deals and granular data with their suppliers to boost collaboration in their trading relationship.

-The benefits of distributor-supplier collaboration are clear—each party has greater visibility, more clarity, and more control over their trade agreements.
+The benefits of distributor vs supplier collaboration are clear—each party has greater visibility, more clarity, and more control over their trade agreements.

-And as we see more companies adopting new collaborative practices, such as standardised ways of recording agreements and greater sharing of data, we’ll start to see stronger relationships that lead to mutual growth.
+And as we see more companies adopting new collaborative practices, such as standardised ways of recording agreements and greater sharing of data, we’ll start to see stronger relationships between suppliers and distributors that lead to mutual growth.